Complexifiable characteristic classes: Classes in cohomology with --coefficients

-Now we proceed analogously with the choice marked with the ``$\diamondsuit$'' signs, and after finitely many steps, find a low situated rest term in $\ker f^*$. \\ This low situated rest term can be replaced by a linear combination of squares, holding a new decomposition of $c(\gamma ({\mathbb{R}}^\infty))-c(\varepsilon) $.
+Now we proceed analogously with the choice marked with the ``$\diamondsuit$'' signs and, after finitely many steps, find a lower degree remainder in $\ker f^*$.
+This lower degree remainder can be replaced by a linear combination of squares, holding a new decomposition of $c(\gamma ({\mathbb{R}}^\infty))-c(\varepsilon) $.
+This completes the induction. $\Box$